Support for Individuals Transitioning out of the Criminal Justice System

 AHCCCS has intergovernmental agreements in place with the majority of counties in AZ (including Maricopa and Pima) and ADOC to provide services to people in detention who are admitted temporarily into an inpatient hospital setting.
 This process includes a determination of eligibility for AHCCCS.
 When a detainee is released from custody temporarily to an inpatient hospital setting, designated staff assist the detainee with completing an application for AHCCCS Health Insurance.
 The application is submitted to a special unit that determines AHCCCS eligibility for the specific period of the hospital stay.
 When the detainee is determined eligible, the hospital will submit a bill to AHCCCS to pay for the brief hospital stay.

-ADOC and multiple most AZ counties (including Maricopa, Pima and Navajo) submit pre-release applications via HEAplus for AHCCCS Health Insurance approximately 30 days before detainees are released from incarceration.
-If additional information is required, These applications are submitted to special units at AHCCCS and the Department of Economic Security (DES) for review and processing assist.
+ADOC and most AZ counties (including Maricopa, Pima and Navajo) submit pre-release applications via HEAplus for AHCCCS Health Insurance approximately 30 days before detainees are released from incarceration.
+If additional information is required, these applications are submitted to special units at AHCCCS and the Department of Economic Security (DES) for review and processing.
 Staff in these special units review the applications for eligibility and approvals become effective when the applicant is released from custody.
 Submission of applications prior to release helps to ensure that people who need critical care are enrolled in AHCCCS immediately upon their release.

 Individuals who are at risk of needing an institutional level of care upon their release, receive a pre-admission screening while incarcerated and have a Medicaid application completed.
 When eligible, the member is connected to the Arizona Long Term Care System (ALTCS) program and placed into a long-term care setting immediately upon their release.